Home/Key Procedures/Esophageal Atresia

 Other types of esophageal atresia involve narrowing of the esophagus, and may be associated with other birth defects.

 An ultrasound performed on the pregnant mother may show too much amniotic fluid, which can be a sign of esophageal atresia or other blockage of the digestive tract.
-But the disorder is usually detected shortly after birth when feeding is attempted and the infant coughs, chokes, and turns blue.
+However, the disorder is usually detected shortly after birth when feeding is attempted, and the infant coughs, chokes, and turns blue.
 As soon as esophageal atresia is suspected, a small feeding tube is passed through the mouth or nose into the stomach.
 The feeding tube will not be able to pass all the way to the stomach in a baby with esophageal atresia.

 An x-ray of the esophagus shows an air-filled pouch and air in the stomach and intestine.
 If a feeding tube has been inserted, it will appear coiled up in the upper esophagus.